ktubbs24/Coding-Practice/3-Skills/Languages/Common Code Statements/Variables.md

 Variables are the main part of the codebase that store values that are inputted by the user in the programmer for every application or program.

+**Variables** are the reference name given to a value in your code.
+Basically, you give a name to a value using variables.

 ---